-The element <dss:SignatureObject> MUST be used in the SECOND request to provide the digital signature value, obtained from the (secure) signature-creation device at the client.
-The Digital Signature Service creates and processes the electronic signature based on the <dss:SignatureObject> and the request, according to the [DSSCore] specification.
+The [DSSCore] element <dss:SignatureObject> (Section 2.5) MUST be used in the SECOND request to provide the digital signature value, obtained from the (secure) signature-creation device at the client.
+The Digital Signature Service creates and processes the electronic signature based on the <dss:SignatureObject> and the request.

-A <dss:Base64Signature>element MUST be used for the digital signature value together with a specified value for the type attribute.
+A <dss:Base64Signature> element MUST be used for the digital signature value together with a specified value for the type attribute.
 For OID's a urn according to [RFC 3061] and [draft-larmouth-oid-iri-04] MAY be used.